-- 1. Press both the ↑ and ↓ buttons simultaneously. - 2.
-To select the required icon, press the ↑ button to cycle right and the ↓ button to cycle left until the desired operator screen section is reached. - 3.
-Press the Select (✓) button to enter the desired operator screen section.
+- 1. Press both the \uparrow and \downarrow buttons simultaneously. - To select the required icon, press the ↑ button to cycle right and the ↓ button to cycle left until the desired operator screen section is reached. - Once the desired icon is at the top, press the Select (✓) button to enter that operator screen section.